ropensci/nlrx/README.md

 utility function (`download_netlogo()`) that can be used to download and unzip (only unix systems) a specified NetLogo version to a local folder.
 For windows machines, the downloaded file needs to be executed in order to install NetLogo on the local system.
+If you are running MacOS, please use the Linux tar.gz version of NetLogo (either from the NetLogo Homepage or by using the `download_netlogo()` function).
+The dmg version from the NetLogo homepage is not compatible with nlrx.

 ### Java